redhat-developer/intellij-kubernetes/README.md

 ![editor push scenario](images/editor-push.gif)

-> **NOTE:** This plugin is in Preview mode.
-The plugin support for Kubernetes or OpenShift clusters is strictly experimental - assumptions may break, commands and behavior may change!

 ## Key Features
  - Edit Kubernetes resource manifests and apply them to your cluster
  - View Kubernetes and OpenShift clusters in an explorer tree view